British banks face new bill for past investment advice

 He said his bank was being "prudent" by stripping out the operational cost of doing the process.
 It was not clear if other banks faced similar costs and, if so, would strip them out or just include them in routine operational costs.

-Santander UK, Lloyds (LLOY.L), Barclays (BARC.L), RBS (RBS.L) and Nationwide declined comment.
+Santander UK, Lloyds, Barclays, RBS and Nationwide declined comment.
 The FCA has not named the six banks in its review, and said the scale of poor advice varied significantly.
 The FCA declined to comment on its work.

 Any compensation or operational costs would add to more than 20 billion pounds set aside by Britain's big lenders in recent years to compensate customers mis-sold payment protection insurance (PPI), the costliest scandal to ever hit the industry, and for mis-sold interest rate hedging products.